duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/getting-started.md

 If you did not receive the one-time passphrase email to activate your DuckDuckGo Privacy Pro subscription on a new device, please first confirm that you have added an email address to your subscription.
 This can be checked with the following steps.

--   On mobile:
+-   On iOS or Android:
-    -   Open the DuckDuckGo app, then tap the three dot icon and then **Settings**.
+    -   Open the DuckDuckGo browser, tap the three-dot icon to open the browser menu and go to **Settings**.
-    -   In the Privacy Pro section of Settings, tap **Subscription Settings** > **Add to Another Device** > **Add Email**.
+    -   In the Privacy Pro section of Settings, select **Subscription Settings** > **Add to Another Device** > **Add Email**.
     -   If you see your email address, you are ready to activate your subscription on another device.
--   On desktop:
+-   On Mac of Windows:
-    -   In the DuckDuckGo browser, click the three dots at the top-right and go to **Settings**.
+    -   In the DuckDuckGo browser, click the three-dot icon at the top-right to open the browser menu and go to **Settings**.
-    -   Click **Privacy Pro** in the sidebar > **Add to Another Device** > **Add Email**.
+    -   Select **Privacy Pro** in the sidebar, then **Add to Another Device** > **Add Email**.
     -   If you see your email address, you are ready to activate your subscription on another device.

-If you still did not receive the one-time passphrase email, please check your junk or spam folders to ensure the email did not route there.
+If you still can't find the one-time passphrase email in the inbox associated with the address shown, please check your junk or spam folders to ensure the email did not route there.
 Finally, try clicking **Resend**.

-Please let us know if you still have difficulty activating your subscription after taking those steps.
+Please let us know if you still have difficulty activating your subscription after taking the above steps.

 ## Can I share my subscription with friends or family?